The great mind-reading trick

 The students went nuts.
 They tried everything: they put my wife and son out of sight, out of the room, made absolutely sure my eyes were properly covered, pressed a pillow on my face, covered my head with a blanket.
 They tried not pointing directly at a card, and not looking at the cards or table when I opened my eyes to guess — all without success.
 I always got it right.

 Sven became very good at what we were doing.
 At one stage I looked at one of the kids and said: “You should be investigating me as well, trying to find out how I am doing it.” — “Isn’t that what I am doing?” the kid probably thought, but said nothing.
 Sven, who until then had been fairly silent, understood I was speaking to him, and immediately burst into action.
 In fact he took the lead in the investigations.
 He insisted on my leaving the room when they chose a card, and was visibly devastated when I returned to the table and got it right.
-“How the hell is he doing this??” he exclaimed in anguish— seconds after he had signalled me which card it was!
+“How the hell is he doing this??” he exclaimed in anguish— seconds after he had signaled me which card it was!

 We were a great team.
 The students asked me if they could rearrange the cards — they could! — or use other objects.
 It took Sven and me one try to decide which was the head, the arms and the legs.
 Put five things on a table and two humans will easily agree on the pattern.
 I never discussed anything in private with him.